 IMAT EU-SCROLLING [EXPLAINED]

 The scrolling system for the results of the exam can be quite confusing.
-In this article I want to establish all of the facts about the scrolling system and debunk some commonly misunderstood ideas.
+I want to establish all of the facts about the scrolling system and debunk some commonly misunderstood ideas.

 This article, while still touching on Non-EU issues, will focus on scrolling for EU candidates.
 You can check out this article for a better grasp on the Non-EU side of things.

-When you are ASSIGNED to a university, it means that you have been given an offer from your highest possible choice university.
-It means that there are no longer any seats available in any of your higher choice universities as candidates above you in the ranking have all accepted and enrolled into their offer.
+ASSIGNED to a university, it means that you have been given an offer from your highest possible choice university.

-Let’s try to clarify this with an example: If I have Sapienza as my 1st choice, and Tor Vergata as my 2nd choice, but every single seat available for Sapienza has been enrolled into by higher ranking candidates, I become ASSIGNED to Tor Vergata.
-As long as there is still 1 seat remaining in Sapienza that hasn’t been filled by an enrolled student, I will not become assigned to Tor Vergata.
-I will remain BOOKED into Tor Vergata, and remain BOOKED for subsequent rounds until every single Sapienza seat is filled.
-This follows through all the way down to your last choice; if there are no remaining seats in one of your higher choice universities you become assigned even if it was your 8th or 9th choice.
+Let’s try to clarify this with an example: If I have La Sap as my 1st choice, and TVas my 2nd choice, but every single seat available for La Sap has been enrolled into by higher ranking candidates, I become ASSIGNED to TV.
+As long as there is still 1 seat remaining in La sap that hasn’t been filled by an enrolled student, I will not become assigned to TV I will remain BOOKED into TV.

 YOU WILL NOT LOSE YOUR SEAT IN YOUR BOOKED UNIVERSITY IF YOU CHOOSE TO WAIT FOR A HIGHER CHOICE.